 Months of entry

-The MProf Food & Drink Innovation (Packaging & Sustainability) offers a unique postgraduate experience, specifically designed in discussion with industry bodies (Scotland Food & Drink, Skills Development Scotland, Interface Food & Drink).
-As postgraduate students, highly talented individuals will work in mixed-discipline teams to develop innovative food and drink packaging and sustainable solutions.
-Working closely with academic staff who are highly experienced in the food & drink industry and in academic teaching, and under the guidance and mentorship of food & drink industry representatives, you will develop professional skills and knowledge relevant to the food & drink industry.
+Working closely with academic staff who are highly experienced in the food and drink industry and academic teaching, and under the guidance and mentorship of food and drink industry representatives, you’ll develop professional skills and knowledge relevant to the sector.

 Qualification and course duration